miketikh/gauntlet-clipforge/Tasks/phase_2_recording.md

 **Order of Implementation:**
 1. Complete Phase 2.1 (Screen Recording) first - it's the foundation
-2. Complete Phase 2.2 (Webcam Recording) second - reuses screen recording patterns
+2. Complete Phase 2.2 (Webcam Recording + Unified UX) second - builds on screen recording
 3. Complete Phase 2.3 (PiP) last - depends on both previous sections
 4. Phase 2.4 (Polish) can be done in parallel or at end